 U.S. Ski & Snowboard may field teams of U16 athletes to compete in FIS International Children's competitions through approved regional and national projects.
-Due to COVID-19 FIS International Children's Competition trips will not be scheduled for season 2021

 NORAM CUP

 The NorAm Cup is the most prestigious and important North American series.
 The 'original' Continental Cup and parallel to the European Cup, only a notch below the competition of the World Cup circuit, this series has proven to be an excellent training and testing ground for both top national racers and for developing U.S. and Canadian athletes.